-By Ensign Drake Davis, USS Ross (DDG 71) Public Affairs
+By Ensign Shannon McKeon, Public Affairs Officer, USS Ross (DDG 71)

-This is the eighth time a U.S. Navy ship has conducted operations in the Black Sea in 2019.
-The ship entered the Black Sea on Dec.
-15th to strengthen interoperability with NATO allies and partners and demonstrate the collective resolve to Black Sea security.
+The ship’s operations in the Black Sea strengthen interoperability with NATO allies and partners and demonstrate collective resolve to security under Operation Atlantic Resolve.